crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 - [ ] Consider specifying empty environment variables for send-emails
 - [ ] Document TableView
 - [ ] Consider caching a run if caching is enabled in configuration
-- [ ] Redirect to log if it is defined
-- [ ] Redirect to output once variables.dictionary exists in `debug_folder`
 - [ ] Consider allowing alt text for ImageView
 - [ ] Update documentation
 - [ ] Update the framework to make it possible to restrict visible automations and batches based on a token via display.authorization.function = check.authorize and display.authorization.groups
 - [ ] Consider using cookie prefixes for secure authentication https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#cookie_prefixes
 - [ ] Load the token from a cookie or from the url
 - [ ] Save authorization keys into input folder or debug folder or auth folder or authorization path so that scripts can use it
-- [ ] Update the framework to make it possible to define a script.schedule
 - [ ] Implement programmable forms with progressive disclosure in the framework
-- [ ] Create a checkbox input view
 - [ ] Handle http errors using `add_exception_view`
 - [ ] Need to be able to see errors
 - [ ] Document steps for creating a new automation